tylerJPike/tylerJPike/profiles/profile-devel.md

 ---

 <span style="color:green"> Research Interests</span>
-1. **Statistics and econometrics**: I am generally interested in how we extract information from data, with a particular focus on using non-linear and big data methods for causal inference.
+1. **Statistics and econometrics**: I am interested in how we extract information from data, with a particular focus on using traditional econometric and modern machine learning techniques for causal inference.
-2. **Macro-finance**: I am also interested in the way we as humans allocate resources (capital) across various economic activities, and the consequences of this allocation on production, inflation, and labor market outcomes.
+2. **Macro-finance**: I am also interested in the way that we allocate resources (capital) across various economic activities - both in the system by which we move capital and the allocations themselves - and the consequences of these systems and allocations on production, inflation, and labor market outcomes.

-<span style="color:green"> Selected Background </span>
+<span style="color:green"> Research Background </span>
 1. University of Maryland
 *current position*
-    - PhD candidate in Economics
+    - PhD candidate in economics
 2. Federal Reserve Board
     - Research Assistant to Vice Chair Clarida
     - Sr. Research Assistant in Macro-Financial Analysis section of the Division of Monetary Affairs